httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 4. All cookies.

-If two cookies have the same removal priority, the user agent MUST evict the cookie with the earliest last-access date first.
+If two cookies have the same removal priority, the user agent MUST evict the cookie with the earliest last-access-time first.

 When "the current session is over" (as defined by the user agent), the user agent MUST remove from the cookie store all cookies with the persistent-flag